South Korea, US discuss cooperation in AI, science - www.lokmattimes.com

 South Korea, US discuss cooperation in AI, science

-Seoul, Aug 5 South Korea and the United States held talks Tuesday on ways to broaden ties in ...
+Seoul, Aug 5 South Korea and the United States held talks on Tuesday on ways to broaden ties ...

 Science Minister Bae Kyung-hoon met with Michael Kratsios, director of the White House Office of Science and Technology Policy (OSTP), in Incheon, west of Seoul, to explore opportunities for expanding cooperation in the area, according to the Ministry of Science and ICT.

-The meeting took place on the sidelines of the Asia-Pacific Economic Cooperation 2025 Digital and AI Ministerial Meeting, Yonhap news agency reported.
+The meeting took place on the sidelines of the Asia-Pacific Economic Cooperation 2025 Digital and AI Ministerial Meeting, reports Yonhap news agency.

 The two officials also discussed a wide range of other issues, including strategic technologies in the biotechnology and next-generation nuclear energy sectors, the ministry said.